idaholab/TMAP8/doc/content/verification_and_validation/ver-1ie.md

 # ver-1ie

-# A Species Equilibration Problem in Ratedep Condition with Unequal Starting Pressures
+# Species Equilibration Problem in Lawdep Condition with Equal Starting Pressures

 ## General Case Description

 <!-- All necessary equations -->
 This verification problem is taken from [!cite](ambrosek2008verification) and builds on Equilibration Problem verified in [ver-1ia](ver-1ia.md), [ver-1ib](ver-1ib.md), [ver-1ic](ver-1ic.md), [ver-1id](ver-1id.md).
 The configuration and modeling parameters are the same as in [ver-1ia](ver-1ia.md), except that, in the current case, the reaction is in lawdep condition.
 The case is simulated in [/ver-1ie.i].

 The problem considers the reaction between two isotopic species, $A_2$ and $B_2$, on a surface in lawdep condition.
-The reaction is described by
+The reaction is described as

 \begin{equation}
 \label{eq:reaction}
 \frac{1}{2} A_2 + \frac{1}{2} B_2 \rightleftharpoons AB,
 \end{equation}

-and the partial pressure of $A_2$, $B_2$, and $AB$ in equilibrium of the reaction is maintained by
+and the partial pressure of $A_2$, $B_2$, and $AB$ in equilibrium of the reaction is defined by

 \begin{equation}
 \label{eq:reaction_equilibrium_pressure}